 Aluminum is one of the most used materials in different industries.
-Manufacturers use its alloys to make aerospace and automobile parts.
+Manufacturers use their alloys to make aerospace and automobile parts.
 One of the top characteristics of this material is its anodization.
 It is a process of adding artificial oxide layers to the aluminum surface.
 But the question is, what aluminum alloys can be anodized?

 Remember, there are different series of aluminum alloys.
 All of them vary from each other in terms of their properties and characteristics.
 Some of them are not ideal for anodization and vice versa.
 Are you looking for alloys that can be anodized smoothly?
 Your search is about to end.
 This article will provide you with details of all those aluminum alloys.